oracle-devrel/terraform-oci-cloudbricks-dbcs-database/README.md

 - Variable `license_model` must be either `BRING_YOUR_OWN_LICENSE` or `LICENSE_INCLUDED`
 - Variable `db_edition` is the Oracle Database Edition that applies to all the databases on the DB system.
 Exadata DB systems and 2-node RAC DB systems require ENTERPRISE_EDITION_EXTREME_PERFORMANCE.
 - Variable `data_storage_size_in_gb` must be one of the following: 256, 512, 1024, 2048, 4096, 6144, 8192, 10240, 12288, 14336, 16384, 18432, 20480, 22528, 24576, 26624, 28672, 30720, 32768, 34816, 36864, 38912, 40960.
+- Variable `dbcs_nsg_name` is an optional network security group that can be attached.

 ### Sample provider